 Question: The Mishnah forbids this!

-(Beraisa): A case occurred in which a Chasid was groaning.
+(Beraisa): A Chasid was groaning.
 Doctors said that to be cured he needs warm milk (straight from the animal) every morning.
 They brought a goat and tied it to his bed.
 He suckled every morning.